-- 1. A healthcare provider that consists solely of a telephone voice-only conversation, email, or facsimile transmission. - 2.
+- 1. A healthcare provider to another healthcare provider that consists solely of a telephone voice-only conversation, email, or facsimile transmission. - 2.
 A physician and a patient that consists solely of an email or facsimile transmission.

 Patient privacy and confidentiality: